UoA-eResearch/On-Prem-SRE-UserGuide/docs/As_a_data_custodian.md

 In the log in page, enter UPI, password and Authy token.

 You will see the following landing page.
 Choose “Virtual Desktops” if you need to analyse your data.
-Follow the instructions as above for the Researcher.
+Follow the instructions under "Analysing Data" for the Researcher as above.

 <figure markdown>
   ![custodian](img/custodian.png)